 It worked – professionally and personally.

 In the 30 years since then, I’ve often recommended this approach to people I mentored and managed.
 Some of them applied it and their careers skyrocketed.
-Some disagreed and usually grew increasingly frustrated and dissatisfied with their lack of demonstrative success.
+Some disagreed and usually grew increasingly frustrated and dissatisfied with their lack of progress.